sven-hash/docs/versioned_docs/version-stable/sdk/overview.md

 ---

 :::note
 With the new release of [v1.1.8](https://github.com/nymtech/nym/tree/release/v1.1.8), the default setting for reply-SURBS is now enabled.
-This allows services such as Network Requesters to send larger files privately back to the user client.
+This allows services such as Network Requesters to send larger files privately back to the user.
 :::

 The Nym Typescript SDK allows developers to start building browser-based Mixnet applications quickly, by simply importing the SDK into their code via NPM as they would any other Typescript library.